 Catholic Studies is dedicated to ensuring students equally nurture and balance their spiritual and social activities with their academic pursuits.
-There's always something fun to do at Seton Hall whether you're hanging out with friends at the Pirate's Cove Café, attending Mass at the Chapel of the Immaculate Conception, catching the nearby train to New York City or working out at the new, state of the art fitness center.
+There's always something fun to do at Seton Hall whether you're hanging out with friends at the new University Center, attending Mass at the Chapel of the Immaculate Conception, catching the nearby train to New York City or working out at the new, state of the art fitness center.

 There are also more than 100 student clubs and organizations at Seton Hall.
 Catholic Studies is proud to sponsor and/or partner with many of these groups to help provide additional opportunities for students to connect with others and build lifelong friendships outside the classroom.
 Browse the list below, get involved and make new friends today!

 The Catholic Studies Club (CSC) supports the program of Catholic Studies through a myriad of intellectual, spiritual, social and service activities that help bridge the study of Catholicism with all the other disciplines and professions taught at the university.